glab-vbc/mitotic_chromosome_models_v2/README.md

 # Polymer models of mitotic chromosomes, v2.0

-This repository contains the scripts generating polymer models of mitotic chromosomes published in the manuscript "Rules of engagement for condensins and cohesins guide mitotic chromosome formation" by Samejima, Gibcus et al (Mirny/Dekker/Goloborodko/Earnshaw labs) (https://www.biorxiv.org/content/10.1101/2024.04.18.590027v3).
+This repository contains the scripts that generate polymer models of mitotic chromosomes published in the manuscript "Rules of engagement for condensins and cohesins guide mitotic chromosome formation" by Samejima, Gibcus et al (Mirny/Dekker/Goloborodko/Earnshaw labs) ([bioRxiv](https://www.biorxiv.org/content/10.1101/2024.04.18.590027v3)).

 ## Installing dependencies.